tjwoodall/individuals-dividends-income-api/resources/public/api/conf/common/testing.md

 The following groups are stateful in the sandbox:

-- Create and Amend Dividends Income
-- Retrieve Dividends Income
-- Delete Dividends Income
-- Create and Amend UK Dividends Income Annual Summary
-- Retrieve UK Dividends Income Annual Summary
+- Dividends Income
-- Delete a UK Dividends Income Annual Summary
+- UK Dividends Income